gpropf/clarity/README.md

 #### Cloud Filesystem Hooks ####

 I'd like to provide a way for people to save things they create using Clarity apps to the cloud.
+My plan is to start with [NextCloud](https://nextcloud.com/).

 #### Interface Builder ####